0-FoxHunt-0/disdrop/README.md

-# Video and GIF Optimization Tool
+# DisDrop: Video and GIF Compression Tool

-This repository offers a powerful tool for reducing file sizes and maintaining quality in video and GIF content, making it ideal for creators, developers, and teams handling large media files.
+DisDrop is a powerful tool designed to compress and optimize videos and GIFs, enabling them to meet the 10MB file size constraints commonly imposed by social media platforms.
+This makes it ideal for creators, developers, and teams managing large media files.
 The tool supports GPU acceleration, multi-pass optimization, and detailed logging for a seamless processing experience.

 ## Features